New South Wales Mounted Police

 The New South Wales Mounted Police Unit is a mounted section of the New South Wales Police Force.
-Founded by Governor Thomas Brisbane, on 7 September 1825, the Mounted Police were recruited from a British military regiment stationed in NSW at the time, to protect travellers, suppress convict escapees and fight Indigenous Australians.
-The force remained the mounted division of the British Army in the colony of New South Wales until 1850, when it took upon a more civilian role.
+Founded by Governor Sir Thomas Brisbane on 7 September 1825, the Mounted Police were recruited from the 3rd Regiment of Foot, stationed in NSW at the time, to protect travellers, recaptured escaped convicts and suppress Indigenous resistance to colonisation.
+The force remained the mounted division of the colonial military force in the colony of New South Wales until 1850, when it took on a more civilian role.
 The NSW Mounted Police Unit is the oldest continuous mounted group in the world.